A Mutual Information-based Metric for Temporal Expressivity and Trainability Estimation in Quantum Policy Gradient Pipelines: Conclusion and Future Works

-Beyond these limitations, several more ambitious extensions are possible.
-One natural direction is to promote MI-TET to a fully quantum quantity and evaluate it directly on quantum hardware.
-In our current framework, MI-TET is defined in terms of classical mutual information between the action and reward-signal distributions, estimated from sampled trajectories.
-In a genuinely quantum reinforcement learning setting, however, the action register, the environment's response and even the reward encoding can all be treated as quantum systems.
-One could then define a `quantum MI-TET' based on quantum mutual information between suitable subsystems, expressed via von Neumann entropies, and estimate it using quantum neural techniques such as QMINE, which leverages the quantum Donsker-Varadhan representation to learn von Neumann entropy and quantum mutual information from data~\cite{QMINE}.
-Embedding the variational quantum policy and reward-bearing environment into a joint quantum state and training a QMINE-style estimator alongside policy optimization would enable monitoring of trainability and temporal expressivity directly in the quantum domain, which would be a nice and interesting open direction from this work.
+where $\rho_{A\tilde{Y}}^{(s)}$ is the reduced state obtained by coherently coupling the policy's action register with a reward encoding register under a fixed state $s$.
+Estimating these von Neumann entropies on hardware is nontrivial, but recent neural estimators such as QMINE \cite{QMINE}--based on the quantum Donsker-Varadhan representation--provide a variational route to learn $S(\rho)$ (and hence $I_q$).
+Embedding the variational policy and a reward-bearing environment into a joint quantum state and training a QMINE-style estimator alongside policy optimization could therefore enable monitoring trainability and temporal expressivity directly and naturally in the quantum domain.

-Another promising avenue is to couple MI-TET with quantum resource measures, thereby moving toward resource-aware quantum reinforcement learning.
-In distributed quantum scenarios, where the agent and environment reside a separate quantum nodes connected by constrained quantum channels, an effective policy should not only achieve high expected reward but also respect limitations on communication and entanglement.
-Quantum uncommon information---operationally define as the minimal quantum communication cost required to exchange two quantum states---provides a natural notion of such a cost, and recent work has proposed QDVR-based neural estimators for upper and lower bounds on this quantity~\cite{QUINE}.
-Combining these tools, one can envision a multi-objective quantum RL framework in which MI-TET serves as a information-theoretic indicator of learnability and temporal expressivity, while neural estimates of quantum uncommon information quantify the communication resources consumed by the policy.
+Another promising avenue is to couple MI-TET with quantum resource measures, thereby moving toward namely resource-aware quantum reinforcement learning.
+In distributed quantum RL scenarios, where the agent and environment reside a separate quantum nodes connected by constrained quantum channels, an effective policy should not only achieve high expected reward but also respect limitations on communication and entanglement \cite{HaldarRepeatersRL2024}.
+Quantum uncommon information--operationally define as the minimal quantum communication cost required to exchange two quantum states \cite{OppenheimWinterUncommon}--provides a natural notion of such a cost, and recent work has proposed QDVR-based neural estimators for upper and lower bounds on this quantity \cite{QUINE}.
+Combining these tools, one can envision a multi-objective quantum RL framework where MI-TET serves as a information-theoretic indicator of learnability and temporal expressivity, while neural estimates of quantum uncommon information quantify the communication resources consumed by the policy.